Irish Sign Language

 Irish Sign Language (ISL, Teanga Chomharthaíochta na hÉireann) is the sign language of Ireland, used primarily in the Republic of Ireland.
 It is also used in Northern Ireland, alongside British Sign Language (BSL).
 Irish Sign Language is more closely related to French Sign Language (LSF) than to BSL, though it has influence from both languages.
 It has influenced sign languages in Australia and South Africa, and has little relation to either spoken Irish or English.
-ISL is unique among sign languages for having different gendered versions due to men and women being taught it at different schools.
+ISL is unique among sign languages for having different gendered versions due to men and women being taught it at different schools all over Ireland.

+History

 Development

-The Irish Deaf Society says that ISL "arose from within deaf communities", "was developed by deaf people themselves" and "has been in existence for hundreds of years".
-According to Ethnologue, the language has influence from both LSF and BSL, as well as from signed French and signed English, BSL having been introduced in Dublin in 1816.
-The first school for deaf children in Ireland was established in 1816 by Dr. Charles Orpen.
-The Claremont Institution was a Protestant institution and given that Ireland was a part of the United Kingdom, it is no surprise that BSL (or some version of signed English based in BSL) was used for teaching and learning (Pollard 2006).
-McDonnell (1979) reports that the Irish institutions - Catholic and Protestant - did not teach the children to speak and it was not until 1887 that Claremont report changing from a manual to an oral approach.
-For the Catholic schools, the shift to oralism came later: St. Mary's School for Deaf Girls moved to an oral approach in 1946 and St. Joseph's School for Deaf Boys shifted to oralism in 1956, though this did not become formal state policy until 1972.
-Sign language use was seriously suppressed and religion was used to further stigmatise the language (e.g. children were encouraged to give up signing for Lent and sent to confession if caught signing).
-The fact that the Catholic schools are segregated on the basis of gender led to the development of a gendered-generational variant of Irish Sign Language that is still evident (albeit to a lesser degree) today.
+The earliest known references to signing in Ireland come from the 18th century.
+According to Ethnologue, the language has influence from both French Sign Language (LSF) and British Sign Language (BSL), as well as from signed French and signed English, BSL having been introduced in Dublin in 1816.

+Global reach

 ISL was brought by Catholic missionaries to Australia, and to Scotland and England, with remnants of ISL still visible in some variants of BSL, especially in Glasgow, and with some elderly Auslan Catholics still using ISL today.
 In South Africa, the Dominican nuns who established Catholic Schools saw a need for a school for the deaf, but due to resource constraints were not in a position to do this immediately.
 Instead, they wrote back to their Mother House in Cabra requesting an experienced teacher of the deaf.
 A deaf teacher, Bridget Lynne, responded.
 Remnants of gendered generational Irish Sign Language are thought to still be visible in some dialects of South African Sign Language, which can probably be traced back to Lynne.